listerineh/veterinary-administrator/README.md

 # veterinary-administrator
-Simple React web app with tailwind CSS.
+Simple React web app with tailwind CSS to manage a veterinary.